 We entered into an employment agreement with Dr. Kunwar Shailubhai in May 2017.
 This agreement entitles Dr. Shailubhai to receive an initial annual base salary of \$300,000 per year.
 Dr. Shailubhai is eligible to receive an annual bonus of up to 35% of his base salary, such bonus amount to be determined in the company's sole discretion.
 Dr. Shailubhai is also entitled to the same fringe benefits as we provide to our other executives from time to time and is eligible to receive employee share incentives.
-The vesting of any unvested employee share incentives held by Dr. Shailubhai will accelerate in the event his employment is terminated without cause (as such term is defined in his employment agreement), or if he resigns for good reason (as such term is defined in his employment agreement) and, in each case, such termination is upon the consummation of or within 12 months following a change of control of the company.
+The vesting of any unvested employee share incentives held by Dr. Shailubhai will accelerate in the event his employment agreement) and, in each case, such term is defined in his employment agreement), or if he resigns for good reason (as such term is defined in his employment agreement), or if he resigns for good reason (as such term is defined in his employment agreement).
 If Dr. Shailubhai's employment with the company is terminated without cause, or if he resigns for good reason, Dr. Shailubhai will also be entitled to receive severance equal to continuation of his base salary as then currently in effect for 12 months following his date of termination and will be eligible for reimbursement for medical coverage premiums for up to the same period.
 Dr. Shailubhai, his spouse and eligible dependents are entitled to stay on our health insurance plans for a period of 12 months following his termination for any reason.
 Dr. Shailubhai's severance benefits are conditioned on, among other things, his execution of our standard separation agreement and a general release of claims in our favor.